DOI-ONRR/doi-extractives-data/_how-it-works/tribal-ownership-and-governance.md

 While the practice of allotting tribal land to individual Indians began in the 18th century, it was not in widespread use until the late 19th century when passage of the General Allotment Act of 1887, also known as the Dawes Act, greatly expanded the practice.
 This expansion would have devastating consequences for Indians.

 Under the Dawes Act and other tribe-specific allotment acts, the federal government allotted a specified amount of land, usually 80 or 160 acres, to each tribal member.
 These allotments were to be held in trust by the United States for the beneficial Native American owner for a specified period of time, usually 25 years, after which the federal government would remove the trust status and issue the allottee fee simple title to the land.

 Once out of trust, however, the land became subject to state and local taxation, the costs of which led thousands of acres of Indian land to pass out of Indian hands once the trust status was lifted.
 Furthermore, non-allotted lands were often declared “surplus land” by the federal government, which opened them to homesteaders, thereby accelerating the loss of Indian land to non-Indians.

 The policy of allotment dramatically reduced the amount of land owned by tribes.
 In 1887, tribes held 138 million acres.
 Just forty-seven years later, in 1934, they owned 48 million acres.
-To stop the loss of Indian land, sthe federal government ended the allotment policy in 1934 and extended the trust period indefinitely.
+To stop the loss of Indian land, the federal government ended the allotment policy in 1934 and extended the trust period indefinitely.
 Today, allotments are still held in trust by the federal government for the beneficial Indian owner.

 In addition to diminishing the total acreage owned, the allotment policy also left behind a checkerboard of land ownership on many reservations, with individual parcels of land sometimes owned by a tribe or tribes, Native American individuals, and non-Native Americans.
-As the original recipients of allotments died their land was divided among their descendants, with each receiving only a fractional share of the whole.
+As the original recipients of allotments died, their land was divided among their descendants, with each receiving only a fractional share of the whole.
 This division among multiple heirs is known as {{ "fractionation" | term_end }}.

 In many cases, ownership of allotted lands continued to divide over multiple generations so that today, individual parcels sometimes have more than 100 co-owners.
 Fractionation [limits economic development on reservations](https://aspe.hhs.gov/report/overcoming-challenges-business-and-economic-development-indian-country/impact-historical-events-tribal-bded), including resource extraction, and can divide lease income among co-owners so that individuals receive just a few cents based on their share.